This post may contain affiliate links. Read my disclosure policy.

 - These pancakes are best served hot off the griddle.

-Yes!
-You can freeze leftover pancakes to serve for another breakfast or dessert.
-To freeze, let the pancakes cool on a wire rack, then place them on a baking sheet.
+- Freezer – Let the pancakes cool on a wire rack, then place them on a baking sheet.
 Place the baking sheet in the freezer for an hour or so to freeze the pancakes.
 Then transfer them to an airtight bag and keep them in the freezer for up to one month.
+Thaw overnight in the fridge or reheat from frozen.

 Gluten Free Pumpkin Pancakes